 - 1. By April 15, the current class standings for first and second place will be announced, but with the understanding that the valedictorian and salutatorian will not be officially announced until commencement.
-The indicated valedictorian and salutatorian will be given the first opportunity to be the class speakers. - 2.
-If one or both decline, a class speaker will be chosen from the top ten percent of the class, based on cumulative grade point average, to fill the vacancy.
-The class speaker(s) will be selected from seniors who are in the top ten percent of their class.
-The speaker or speakers then will be elected by secret ballot prepared by the class advisor.
-All graduating seniors are eligible to vote if the voting process takes place.
-The votes shall be tallied by and the results announced by the head class advisor. - 3.
+The Valedictorian(s) would speak at the Graduation Ceremony. - 2.
+If the Valedictorian(s) elects not to speak, the Senior Class President will speak at the Graduation Ceremony. - 3.
 During the week immediately preceding April 15, the grade point averages of the top ten percent of the senior class will be figured using current grades as indicated by the teachers of these students at that time. - 4.
 During the commencement ceremony, the high school Principal will announce the names of the valedictorian and salutatorian.
 At that time, the designation will be official and final. - 5.
-In the event of a tie for valedictorian, both or all names will be announced and a salutatorian will be named.
-However, the salutatorian will not serve as a class speaker. - 6.
-In the event of a tie for salutatorian, the valedictorian and all names of those tying for second place will be announced. - 7.
 The grade point averages of the top five percent of the class will be computed on the last day of school preceding commencement exercises and reported to the high school Principal.

-This final computation shall be the responsibility of the senior guidance counselor.

-- 8. Students eligible/ineligible for valedictorian and salutatorian are as follows: - a.
+This final computation shall be the responsibility of the senior guidance counselor. - 6.
+Students eligible/ineligible for valedictorian and salutatorian are as follows: - a.
 Students who are completing their fourth year of high school are eligible; students who graduate early are ineligible. - b.
 A student must have earned at least twelve units of credit from Fairfield Union High School in order to be eligible for the designations of valedictorian or salutatorian. - c.
 Because of the difficulty of evaluating the quality of course work taken while on home education, or a non-chartered school, students who transfer from home education or non-chartered school status after completion of eighth grade, but before the start of the freshman year in high school are eligible; those who transfer from home education or non- chartered school status after the start of the freshman year are ineligible.